-Nationally, waste volumes have also fallen from 2007 till 2009.
-In 2010, the change year-over-year amounted to a 2.5% increase.
+The EPA release its annual report, Advancing Sustainable Materials Management: Facts and Figures 2013, previously known as Municipal Solid Waste in the United States: Facts and Figures.
+Annual waste generation continued to increase until 2005.
+After 2005, the tons of waste generation started to decrease until 2009 when the tons of waste generation started to increase.
+This matches very closely to our landfill data.
 The decline might have been a recession-oriented decline or a combination of recession and a change in material use by various sectors.
 For example, manufacturers are now using more lightweight packaging and sustainability efforts.
-The State has also shown a waste volume decrease starting in 2008; a total waste generation drop of 3.5 percent in 2008 and a waste generation drop of 4.65 percent in 2009.
 Experts are predicting when the recession is over that there will be a slower growth in waste generation, even as population grows.
 The continuing implementation of zero-waste goals by companies will have an impact on the size of the MSW stream.
 Even if this proves to be correct and waste generations flattens and recycling continues to increase, waste will still be produced and the need to manage it will continue.

-County/SCORE funded recycling programs have shown an increase (8.7%) in tonnage after three years of decrease.
+County/SCORE funded recycling programs have shown an increase (x.x%) in tonnage after three years of decrease.
 MSW generation continues to hold steady, the recycling rate has remained level or has slightly decreased.
 Key issues remain - the low value for some of the recyclables, the availability/lack of markets for many of the materials, and a stabilized price paid for the recyclable materials collected.
 Also, in Greater Minnesota the biggest cost component is shipping - moving the materials to the market.